description: Why not roll your own version of cron?

 Extract data from ICMP :

-For this channel, the data is inserted into the Data field of ICMP request.
 We can use Tshark to gather the raw data inserted in the ICMP requests :

-tshark -r caper.pcapng -Y "icmp.type==0" -T fields -e data
+tshark -r caper.pcapng -Y"icmp.type==0"-T fields -e data

 After converting the bytes into ASCII characters, we can decode the base64 and get some parts of the transaction :

 We can see that we get the registration of the file with its filename and its hash, part 1 and part 2 of the data and the final message ending the transaction.
-We still miss part 0 and part 3 of the data in order to recover the original file.

 Extract data from HTTP :